 There is a superordinate category External Interactor and several subordinate elements like a Vehicle.
 The security characteristics are defined for the top category (i.e., External Interactor) inherits its properties to the derivatives below.

 Each element has a defined namespace (e.g., AIT-Element), which can be found next to the element's title within parenthesis.
 You can only change or delete Elements you have created.

 Note: Elements provided by the AIT cannot be updated or deleted.
 The Namespace is described in the Configuration/Namespace section.

-Create New Element
+Create a new Element

 In order to create a new component, click on the + in the upper right corner.

 A dialogue opens in which you can define the name and select the type of the desired component.
 In this case, we define the name as "Top New Element" and select the Element as the component type.
 Then press OK to create the element.

 The following window is then displayed to start to add more relevant details into your desired element.